ShreyaGupta90/About/README.md

 # About
-Hi, I'm Shreya, a machine learning enthusiast upgrading my skills in tech and AI/ML.
+Hi, I'm<big> Shreya Gupta<big>, a machine learning enthusiast upgrading my skills in tech and AI/ML.